Energy Management System for Solar Plants in India — ToD Optimisation, BESS Arbitrage and Demand Charge Reduction

 20–35% demand charge reduction.
 Three simultaneous optimisation modes.
 One platform aligned to your DISCOM’s live tariff schedule.

 India’s commercial and industrial electricity tariff structure is adversarial by design.
 HT consumers under MSEDCL, BESCOM, GUVNL, and KSEB face Time-of-Day (ToD) peak rates that run 40-70% above off-peak levels, demand charge components accounting for 30-40% of the total bill, and reactive power penalties that activate without warning.
 Solar installations reduce daytime grid draw — but without an intelligent energy management system between the solar plant, the BESS, and the grid, the operator has no real-time visibility into whether that generation is hitting the tariff window where it saves the most money.
-EnerCog’s AI-powered energy management system for solar plants delivers exactly this: autonomous control of solar output, BESS charge/discharge cycles, and grid interaction — aligned to the specific ToD structure of the DISCOM your plant operates under.
+EnerCog’s AI-powered energy management system solar India platform delivers exactly this: autonomous control of solar output, BESS charge/discharge cycles, and grid interaction — aligned to the specific ToD structure of the DISCOM your plant operates under.

 Why Standard Solar Monitoring Is Not an Energy Management System